hjorslev/awesome-stars/README.md

 ## Go

+- [crowdsecurity/crowdsec](https://github.com/crowdsecurity/crowdsec) - CrowdSec - the open-source and participative IPS able to analyze visitor behavior & provide an adapted response to all kinds of attacks.
+It also leverages the crowd power to generate a global CTI data
 - [lkarlslund/Adalanche](https://github.com/lkarlslund/Adalanche) - Active Directory ACL Visualizer and Explorer - who's really Domain Admin?
 - [multiprocessio/dsq](https://github.com/multiprocessio/dsq) - Commandline tool for running SQL queries against JSON, CSV, Excel, Parquet, and more.
 - [schollz/croc](https://github.com/schollz/croc) - Easily and securely send things from one computer to another :crocodile: :package: